 Peter Angelos was born on July 4, 1929, in Baltimore.
-He is the son of John Angelos (a bar owner) and Frances Angelos, who immigrated to the United States from Karpathos, Greece.
+His parents were John Angelos (a bar owner) and Frances Angelos, who immigrated to the United States from Karpathos, Greece.
 Peter Angelos married Georgia Kousouris in 1966, and they had two children together, John and Louis.

-Angelos’ family settled in the working-class neighborhood of Highlandtown and lived in a row house.
+Angelos’ family lived in the working-class neighborhood of Highlandtown and lived in a row house.
 Angelos’ father owned a local tavern and mostly spoke Greek at home.

 Peter Angelos wanted to be a politician, but he didn’t get very far.
 Though he was briefly elected to the Baltimore City Council, voters rejected his bids for Maryland’s state senate in the 1950s and for mayor in the ’60s.
 But Angelos remains a politician at heart.
 The former criminal defense attorney has been called the “most powerful private citizen in Maryland.”
 And as his campaign contributions and court cases demonstrate, his reach extends far beyond his home state.